The major environmental impact of glass production is caused by atmospheric emissions from melting activities

 A glass furnace runs 24/7 and cannot be stopped and cooled down during its lifetime (15-18 years).
 Most technologies can therefore only be installed during a furnace rebuild.
 At that moment we have to “Look Beyond” and make decisions for a long period.

-This report covers the major activities of AGC Glass Europe: the Building & Industrial Glass Division (including Primary Operations and Processing) and the Automotive Division.
-The environmental impacts of these divisions are different, because the Processing and Automotive activities have lower atmospheric emissions than Primary Operations.
+This report covers the major activities of AGC: the Architectural Glass Division (including Upstream operations such as glass production and Downstream operations such as glass processing) and the Automotive Division.
+The environmental impacts of these divisions are different, as the glass processing and Automotive activities have lower atmospheric emissions than the Upstream operations.